 The stock Camera app on iPhone can help us take slow motion videos.
 In this quick guide, we will show you how to configure slow motion video settings, record slo-mo videos and remove slow motion from video on iPhone.
-We will use a iPhone 8 Plus in the demo, the instructions below however can be applied to iPhone X, iPhone 8 and some earlier iPhone models.
+The instructions below can be applied to various iPhone models that support slow motion video capture, such as iPhone 8, iPhone x, iPhone 11, iPhone 12, iPhone 13.
 If you are using an old iPhone model that does not support slo-mo vidoe recording, you can use a third party video editor to slow down videos on iPhone and thus create the slow motion effect.

 As we mentioned above, to shoot videos in slow motion on iPhone is very easy, you just need to change the camera mode.
 Launch the Camera app on your iPhone.
 You will find various camera modes at the lower section of your phone screen.
 Swipe to the right to find and select Slo-Mo mode.
 Then tap the record button to start the slow-mo video recording on iPhone.